 www.greensrestaurant.com

-Longtime San Francisco favorite Greens Restaurant will definitely be a popular spot for New Year’s Eve dinners.
-After all, it’s one of the most famous vegetarian restaurants in America and it has sweeping bay views, even at night.
-Now led by Chef Katie Reicher, Greens hasn’t made a NYE menu available online.
-However, its December 2022 menu is full of excellent and of course healthy options.
-Notably, you can have small plates like grilled polenta ($17) or roasted carrot hummus ($16).
-As for your first course, your options include masala cadai griddle cakes ($16), Green Gulch baby lettuces ($18) or curried cauliflower salad ($18).
+Longtime San Francisco favorite Greens Restaurant will be very popular for New Year’s Eve dinners.
+After all, it’s one of the most famous vegetarian restaurants in America and has sweeping bay views, even at night.
+Now led by Chef Katie Reicher, Greens hasn’t made an NYE menu available online.
+However, its December 2022 menu is full of excellent and, of course, healthy options.
+You can have small plates like grilled polenta ($17) or roasted carrot hummus ($16).
+As for your first course, your options include masala kadai griddle cakes ($16), Green Gulch baby lettuces ($18), or curried cauliflower salad ($18).
 Finally, you have several main course selections, like grilled cabbage shawarma ($28) or gormeh sabzi ($31).
-To accompany your holiday dinner are a great wine list, beer and cider, tea and more.
+To accompany your holiday dinner is a great wine list, beer and cider, tea, and more.

 Related: Greens Restaurant Summer Dinner Series Highlights